4th Alpine Parachute Regiment

 Training

 The candidates for the unit are chosen through a two-week selection process and trained through a long training cycle lasting approximately two years.
-The selection and initial training are carried out together with the Italian Army candidates for the 9th Parachute Assault Regiment 'Col Moschin' and the 185th Parachute Reconnaissance Objective Acquisition Regiment 'Folgore'.
-If successful, all of these candidates undertake the basic OBOS (basic operator for special operations) course at the RAFOS (special forces training unit) of the "Col Moschin", and then continue their specific training at their destination units and/or at specialised national and non-national training organisations.
+The selection and initial training are carried out together with the Italian Army candidates for the 9th Parachute Assault Regiment 'Col Moschin' and the 185th Parachute Reconnaissance Target Acquisition Regiment 'Folgore'.
+If found suitable, all these candidates undertake the basic OBOS (basic operator for special operations) course at the RAFOS (special forces training unit) of the "Col Moschin", and then continue their specific training at their destination units and/or at specialised national and non-national training organisations.

 This new training process, formalised in the 2008 (but gradually introduced on an experimental basis as early as 2006 for permanent and non-permanent service personnel), replaces the previous one, which provided for the following modules: